-A: Contrarily to the bootloader, Zeal 8-bit OS doesn't support UART as the standard input, this is planned in the development, you can follow the advancement of the project on github.
+A: Contrary to the bootloader, Zeal 8-bit OS doesn't support UART as the standard input (this is in development), you can follow the advancement of the project on github.
 At the moment, a PS/2 keyboard is required to type anything on the OS.

 Q: What commands can we use on Zeal 8-bit OS?
 Are these part of the Operating System?

 A: You can get the list of all the commands available by simply typing "help".
 These are not part of the system, they are part of the software, called

 init that is executed by the kernel after initialization.